 This West Virginia Beach And Waterfall Will Be Your New Favorite Paradise

 Aren’t waterfalls simply magical?
-If you’re anything like us, you’ve likely searched “waterfalls near me in West Virginia” more than a few times.
+If you’re anything like us, you’ve likely searched waterfalls in West Virginia more than a few times.
 Fortunately, West Virginia is blessed with numerous stunning waterfalls and beaches – and there’s no wrong time of year to enjoy them!
 However, few places in the Mountain State are as wild and wonderful as this amazing little beach along the picturesque Middle Fork River.
 Better still, it’s located within Audra State Park, a 335-acre natural paradise located a mere 15 miles to the northeast of Buckhannon.
 Ready to start exploring?
 Let’s go!

-So the next time you’re wondering, “what are some waterfalls near me in West Virginia,” we hope this enchanting little spot comes to mind.
+So the next time you’re in the mood to chase waterfalls in West Virginia, we hope this enchanting little spot comes to mind.
 Audra State Park is located at 8397 Audra Park Rd., Buckhannon, WV, 26201.
 Restroom facilities and picnic shelters are located adjacent to the waterfall beach.
-For more information, or to reserve a campsite, see this link on the official website of West Virginia State Parks.
+For more information, or to reserve a campsite, visit the official website of West Virginia State Parks.